-Couples sometimes realize during the relationship that they have major differences in values that could make it difficult to be together.
-Those value differences can relate to many different things, such as religious views or beliefs about how to treat money.
+Couples sometimes realize that they have major differences in values that could make it difficult to be together during the relationship.
+Those value differences can relate to many different things, such as religious views or beliefs about treating money.
 Sometimes couples will not even realize they have a difference in these values until something happens to make the difference obvious.

 When You Are Living Separate Lives

 Over time, some couples grow apart.
-This can especially happen after years of marriage as both partners are busy with work and the tasks of daily life.
-Having children can also change the dynamic as the couple can become more focused on being parents than being a couple.
-Eventually, a couple can just feel like roommates, co-existing in the same shared space with little romance or intimacy.
+This can especially happen after years of marriage as both partners are busy with work and daily life tasks.
+Having children can also change the dynamic as they can become more focused on being parents than being a couple.
+Eventually, a couple can feel like roommates, co-existing in the same shared space with little romance or intimacy.

 When a couple realizes they have been living separate lives, it can be hard to bring things back together.
 This is when Couples Counseling can be helpful.
 A couple can use the support of couples therapy to talk about where they are at and where they want to be with the relationship.
 The counseling process can help them rebuild their communication, intimacy, and emotional connection.

 When The Couple Has Experienced A Loss

 Sometimes couples can face unexpected circumstances such as infertility, pregnancy loss, or the death of a child.
-Those times can be very difficult for each partner, for the couple, and for the relationship.
-While some couples may get closer to the circumstances, others may move apart as they each experience the loss and react differently from one another.
+Those times can be very difficult for each partner, for the couple, and the relationship.
+While some couples may get closer to the circumstances, others may move apart as they experience the loss and react differently.

-Couples Counseling is a very good resource for couples that have experienced some loss or other significant life changes.
+Couples Counseling is an excellent resource for couples that have experienced some loss or other significant life changes.
 The couples counselor can help the parties process what has happened both alone and as a couple.
 This can help the couple experience the situation together, even if their immediate reactions may be different.
 It can help to maintain and even strengthen the relationship.